-- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human disturbance and sampling in the Area; - preserve the ecosystem as an area largely undisturbed by human activities; - preserve the almost pristine ecosystem for its potential as a biological reference area; - allow scientific research on the natural ecosystem and physical environment within the Area provided it is for compelling reasons which cannot be served elsewhere; - minimize the possibility of introduction of alien plants, animals and microbes to the Area; and - allow visits for management purposes in support of the aims of the Management Plan.
+- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human presence, disturbance and sampling in the Area; - preserve the ecosystem as an area largely undisturbed by human activities; - preserve the almost pristine ecosystem for its potential as a biological reference area; - allow scientific research on the natural ecosystem and physical environment within the Area provided it is for compelling reasons which cannot be served elsewhere; - minimize the possibility of introduction of non-native species (e.g. plants, animals and microbes) to the Area; and - allow visits for management purposes in support of the aims of the Management Plan.